The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Introduction

+In this work, we show that platform-provided sandboxing (i.e., security managers in JVM) alone is inadequate to prevent all the attack surfaces.
+For example, Java security managers only protect access modification of already \textit{access-protected} methods or fields.
+It doesn't guard against invoking \textit{public} methods, which an attacker can leverage to evade IRM-based security enforcement.
+We are the first to systematically study and show that an attacker can abuse platform-provided APIs to evade access controls without leaving any traces, which we call \textit{transient attacks}.
+Since transient attacks are stealthy by design, defending against them is important to ensure a secure operation of these ``add-on'' solutions, which motivates the following research question: \textit{Is it possible to securely enforce ``add-on'' fine-grained access control policies on the user-submitted code by throttling transient attacks?}.

-To address this research question, we systematically analyze threats of API abuse attack and design a two-layered (i.e., \emph{proactive} and \emph{reactive}) defense to protect against them with minimal usability and performance overhead.
-As the name suggests, proactive security is enforced before a user's request reaches the data framework.
+To address this research question, next, we systematically analyze the causes behind transient evasion attacks and design a two-layered (i.e., \emph{proactive} and \emph{reactive}) defense platform, to protect against them with minimal usability and performance overhead.
+Proactive security is enforced before a user's request reaches the data framework.
 On the other hand, reactive security is enforced inside or alongside the data framework.
-In the proactive part, we utilize state-of-the-art program analysis to detect potentially malicious user code that can be used to evade the instrumented fine-grained access control policies.
-More specifically, we use static program analysis to screen users' code against some predefined rules, such as the introduction of framework-specific packages, usage of restricted APIs, use of reflections, arbitrary connection creation, etc. However, some rules in our proactive defense do not guarantee soundness.
-For them, we use reactive defense as a \textit{safety-net}.
+In the proactive part, we utilize state-of-the-art static program analysis to detect potentially malicious user code that can be used to evade fine-grained access control enforcement.
+More specifically, we use static program analysis to screen users' code against some predefined rules.
+However, some of these rules do not guarantee soundness, which is fundamentally limited by the capability of static analysis-based approaches.
+We use reactive defense as a \textit{safety-net} for them.
 Our reactive defense consists of binary integrity checking, static code instrumentation-based runtime checking, and Java security manager.
-In the binary integrity checking phase, we ensure that all system-specific jars are intact.
-Runtime checks guard against the cases when an attacker can bypass the proactive defense to use an adversarial coding capability.
-Finally, the user's code in our system is executed in a carefully configured sandboxed environment enforced by the Java security manager.
+Our binary integrity checking phase ensures the integrity of our trusted computing base (TCB), i.e., system-specific jars.
+Runtime checks guard against cases when an attacker can bypass the proactive defense to use an adversarial coding capability.
+Although, because of incurring runtime overheads, we avoided security managers as much as possible; however, it was not feasible to avoid it altogether (Details in Section~\ref{sec:reactive_defence}).